kubernetes-retired/heapster/docs/sink-configuration.md

 Normally, kafka server has multi brokers, so brokers' list need be configured for producer.
 So, we provide kafka brokers' list and topics about timeseries & topic in url's query string.
-Options should be set in query string, like this:
+Options can be set in query string, like this:

-* `brokers` - Kafka's brokers' list
+* `brokers` - Kafka's brokers' list.
 * `timeseriestopic` - Kafka's topic for timeseries.
+Default value : `heapster-metrics`
-* `eventstopic` - Kafka's topic for events.
+* `eventstopic` - Kafka's topic for events.Default value : `heapster-events`

 For example,